|Plane trees of London

 Fruits - These are borne in groups of 2-6, commonly 4 on a stem, borne on short lateral growths.
 They can be up to 25 mm across.
 Usually borne close together on the stem, but on some forms they can be spread some distance apart.

-Oriental plane trees in Britain can reach up to 30m or so high.
-It does not generally grow as large or as well in Britain as the London plane, and so is not as often planted.
+In Britain they can reach up to 30m or so high.
+It does not generally grow as large or as well as the London plane, and so is not as often planted.

 Return to index page